ZbigniewTomanek/ekexport/README.md

 # ekexport

-**A secure, production-grade macOS command-line tool for exporting calendar events and reminders to various formats.**
+**A simple acOS command-line tool for exporting calendar events and reminders to various formats.**

 `ekexport` provides a clean, scriptable interface to access your macOS Calendar and Reminders data, supporting both iCalendar (.ics) and JSON export formats.
 Built with Swift and designed for automation, the tool respects macOS privacy controls and provides stable, reliable access to your calendar data across multiple accounts (iCloud, Google, Exchange, etc.).